 Now, can Albon repay their restored faith by making that step up to complete against likes of Sergio Perez, Nico Hulkenberg and Kimi Raikkonen in F1 next season?

 Despite a difficult start as he got to grips with the new car and reliability, Artem Markelov has once again been an epic joy to watch and will be a huge miss in 2019.

-If there’s one positive about Markelov is that he never gives up as demonstrated on numerous occasions this season, with Bahrain Feature Race being a notable highlight in which he went from pit lane start to third through exceptional tyre management before then winning the sprint race.
+If there’s one positive about Markelov is that he never gives up as demonstrated on numerous occasions this season, with Bahrain Feature Race being a notable highlight in which he went from a pit lane start to third through exceptional tyre management before then winning the sprint race.

-This year also saw the Russian become Renault’s Development driver but he wasn’t afraid to yet again produce plenty of gutsy moves which only he could get away with, as highlighted in this montage of his best moves in 2018.
+This year also saw the Russian become Renault’s Development driver but he wasn’t afraid to yet again produce plenty of gutsy moves, which only he could get away with, as highlighted in this montage of his best moves in 2018.

 Although this season has been disappointing with a fifth placed championship finish compared to recent years, Markelov’s attitude and continued crazy moves as seen above makes him without any doubt a stand-out star of 2018 and a winner in the entertainment stakes.